trinidadb/fastApi-terraform/README.md

 **By default two public subnets, each in one AZ*

-When a push is done to the master branch, if the infrastructure had already been provisioned, the docker image is going to be updated in ECR/ECS.
+When a push is made to the master branch, if the infrastructure has already been provisioned, the docker image will be updated in ECR/ECS.

-For info on how to create a secret, refer to: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions
+For information on how to create a secret, refer to: [using secrets in GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)

 ## Warning
 - Always ensure to destroy your infrastructure after usage.
 Forgetting to do so could incur high AWS fees.